 Why is Asbestos so Dangerous?

-If you find asbestos, it’s crucial to understand the risks it poses.
-When asbestos gets damaged, disturbed or deteriorates, fibres get released into the air.
-If you inhale those fibres, they can lead to a range of serious illnesses, including:
+If you find asbestos, it’s crucial to understand its risks.
+Fibres get released into the air when asbestos gets damaged, disturbed, or deteriorates.
+If you inhale these fibres, they can lead to a range of serious illnesses, including:

 - Asbestosis – Serious scarring to the lungs.
 Asbestosis generally only develops after sustained, heavy exposure to asbestos.
-The scarring causes increasing shortness of breath, and in cases may be fatal.
+The scarring causes increasing shortness of breath and, in some cases, may be fatal.

-- Asbestos-related lung cancer – Exposure to asbestos can cause the same cancerous mutations in the lungs as smoking.
+- Asbestos-related lung cancer – Asbestos exposure can cause the same cancerous lung mutations as smoking.

 - Mesothelioma – Specific cancer affecting the lining of the lungs and surrounding areas.
 It is exclusively related to asbestos exposure – and by the time it’s diagnosed, it’s almost always fatal.

-According to the Health and Safety Executive (HSE), 20 tradesmen per week die due to asbestos.
-That level of risk explains why it’s vital for you to understand your options when it comes to asbestos removal.
+According to the Health and Safety Executive (HSE), 20 tradesmen per week die from asbestos-related illnesses.
+This level of risk explains why it’s vital for you to understand your options when it comes to asbestos removal.

-Asbestos Removal UK – What are Your Options?
+Asbestos Removal Cost UK – What are Your Options?

-If you suspect there’s asbestos in a property you’re working on, get an asbestos survey done.
-A qualified surveyor can ascertain if (and where) asbestos is present in the property.
-This survey also identifies the type of asbestos present and its current condition.
-The options you have for dealing with it depends on whether the asbestos is damaged or has deteriorated.
+Always get an asbestos survey if you suspect there’s asbestos.
+A qualified surveyor can ascertain if and where asbestos is present.
+This survey also identifies the type of asbestos and its current condition.
+Your options for dealing with it depend on whether the asbestos is damaged or has deteriorated.

-You shouldn’t try to remove asbestos yourself, not least since it may be illegal to do so.
+You shouldn’t try removing asbestos because it’s dangerous and possibly illegal.
 Even if it’s not, improper handling of any asbestos material can be very dangerous.
-Your options are to hire a professional to remove the asbestos, or to arrange to have it encapsulated.
-This is when asbestos gets sealed off or otherwise made safe.
+Your options are to hire a professional to remove the asbestos or arrange to have it encapsulated.
+This is when asbestos gets sealed off and made safe.